Road Racing

 Special Features of Stage Races:

-• Various stage types: flat stages, mountain stages, Time Trial Racing
+• Various stage types: flat stages, mountain stages, time trials

 • Multiple classifications: overall classification, points classification, mountain classification, young rider classification